dpllc-data/coursecalculator/README.md

 __Overview:__ A simple Java Web project that allows schools and course developers to offer students a calculator that details the approximate amount of time left in a course from anywhere the student is presently at in the course.

 __Step 1:__ There are two inputs.
 The student selects their course from a pulldown menu.

+__Screenshot__
 ![Data Panda](https://drive.google.com/uc?export=view&id=1aieOVlZRd9n7QSsItLWeMMblas5FqRm6)

 __Step 2:__ Student inputs (as instructed) the last assginment number that was completed.

+__Screenshot__
 ![Data Panda](https://drive.google.com/uc?export=view&id=1hh1Pq2VyfsncbQAmTAYUpV6bGUyP7uXO)

-__Results:__ The student is taken to a page that displays the following results *[x] Page heading/title including name of course
+__Results:__ The student is taken to a page that displays the following results
+1. Page heading/title including name of course
-*[x] A warning of how to interpret the results
+2. A warning of how to interpret the results
-*[x] The last assignment completed
+3. The last assignment completed
-*[x] The next assignment coming up
+4. The next assignment coming up
-*[x] Total time left in the course in minutes
+5. Total time left in the course in minutes
-*[x] Total time left in the course in hours
+6. Total time left in the course in hours
-*[x] Approx time left in the course working 1hr/day - 5days/wk *[x] Approx time left in the course working 2hrs/day - 5days/wk *[x] Approx time left in the course working 1hr/day - 7days/wk *[x] Approx time left in the course working 2hr/day - 7days/wk *[x] Ability to go "BACK" to the inputs/home page
+7. Approx time left in the course working 1hr/day - 5days/wk
+8. Approx time left in the course working 2hrs/day - 5days/wk
+9. Approx time left in the course working 1hr/day - 7days/wk
+10. Approx time left in the course working 2hr/day - 7days/wk
+11. Ability to go "BACK" to the inputs/home page

+__Screenshot__
 ![Data Panda](https://drive.google.com/uc?export=view&id=1RGMU5s4iYV2jN1B6dXrkxy1ft8xoATG3)

 Note: Estimated time left in the course is calculated based on recommended time amounts already established and published in the curriculum at the beginning of each new section.